exonum/exonum-doc/src/advanced/consensus/requests.md

   Each bit of this field indicates the need to send a `Prevote` message from the corresponding validator (if the bit value is 1, `Prevote` is requested;
   otherwise, `Prevote` is not needed).
-Indexing of the `validator` bits corresponds to indexing the validator public keys in the [actual configuration][config#genesis].
+Indexing of the `validator` bits corresponds to indexing of the validator public keys in the [actual configuration][config#genesis].

 ### `BlockRequest`